Skip to main content Skip to footer

 Cusumano Sports Complex

-Located within Lincoln Park, the Cusumano Sports Complex features:
+Located within Lincoln Park, the Cusumano Sports Complex is a hub for youth and community sports in Mt.
+Vernon.
+The complex features:

 It’s also home to the Steve Harrison Soccer Field and the Brenan Klein Memorial, making it a central spot for local sports and events.